-(1) a claim for possesson of land in the county court or a demotion claim whether in the alternative to a possession claim or under Part 65;
+(1) a claim for possession of land in the County Court or a demotion claim whether in the alternative to a possession claim or under Part 65;

 (2) any claim which is being dealt with at the Royal Courts of Justice.

 Venue for allocation and case management